-Apply for an FSA ID at www.fafsa.ed.gov.
-Click the "FSA ID" link to create an FSA ID; you will be asked to create a username and password and enter your email address.
+Apply for an FSA ID at https://fsaid.ed.gov/npas/index.htm.
+You will be asked to create a username and password and enter your email address.
 You will receive a secure code by email at the address you entered asking you to confirm your email address with the code.
 The FSA ID will be your electronic signature for the Free Application for Federal Student Aid (FAFSA), renewal of FAFSA, and Master Promissory Note for loans.
 Parents of dependent students must also have their own FSA ID to sign the FAFSA electronically.